mrlauer/coffee-script-monads/README.md

 Here `m` will be equal to `[ '1a', '1b', '2a', '2b', '3a', '3b' ]`---note that this is a way of creating a list comprehension, generally not [convenient](http://brehaut.net/blog/2011/coffeescript_comprehensions) in Coffeescript.

-Inside the `mdo` block the functions `mbind`, `mreturn`, and `mzero` will be available if they were defined in the monad passed in.
+Inside the `mdo` block the functions `mbind`, `mreturn`, and `mzero` will be available if `bind`, `return`, and `zero` were defined in the monad object passed in.
 The first two are, as you should expect, the ordinary bind and return functions of the monad.
 The third, which does not make sense for all moands, should be a "zero monad" in the sense that

 ```coffeescript
 mbind mzero, fn === mzero